 This is our commitment to the community and to charities, local and international.
 And also, introducing Roxy, Cynthia, Bertha, Ethel, Simba, T-Rex and Tree-Fu Tom, obvs.
 More about them later.

-Here at Atlas Translations, we want you to understand the personality of Atlas.
-We aren’t a ‘translating machine’ drumming out other people’s work in other people’s languages.
+Here at the Atlas Translations website, we want you to understand the personality of Atlas.
+Not a ‘translating machine’ drumming out other people’s work in other people’s languages.
 We are about as far away from Google Translate as you can get.
-We are a collection of committed people who do our best to provide you with the highest quality translation service.
+A collection of committed people who do our best to provide you with the highest quality translation service.
 We take pride in all that we do here, and we would like to think you can pick up the phone to us anytime.

-So to give you a snapshot; in 2016 our director Clare sent her husband to the North Pole to raise money for: Cancer Research UK, Rennie Grove Hospice Care, Earthworks St Albans and the UK Antarctic Heritage Trust.
-Yes, it was Mr. Clare who trekked to the North Pole, fair point, but it was Clare who stayed home to look after their three children and run Atlas.
+So to give you a snapshot; in 2016 our director Clare sent her husband to the North Pole.
+Not randomly, but to raise money for: Cancer Research UK, Rennie Grove Hospice Care, Earthworks St Albans and the UK Antarctic Heritage Trust.
+Yes, it was Mr. Clare who trekked to the North Pole.
+Fair point, but it was Clare who stayed home to look after their three children and run Atlas.

 Another cause we support is The Crescent, a local centre that supports people and their families affected by HIV and AIDS.
-We donated money for them to buy cakes for their open days adn remain committed to their fantastic work and will continue to finance their cakes – or whatever they need.
+We donated money for them to buy cakes for their open days.
+And we remain committed to their fantastic work and will continue to finance their cakes – or whatever they need.
 Here is a bit about them and their wonderful work.
 These places are few and far between and we are very proud to have it in St Albans.

 We also support HomeStart St Albans.
 Further afield, we support a child in Africa through WorldVision.
 Her name is Lightness Sambuya and we ensure she receives educational support as well as financial support to give her a better start in life.